 In suburban Buffalo at a club on Main St. in the Clarence/Williamsville area near Transit Rd., Marc gave a concert where Michael Tait, from the Christian supergroups D.C.
 Talk and, later, Newsboys, essentially came to the Buffalo area to hang out with the Scibilia family, sing, record music, and perform with Marc on a powerful “Worship Song” for a packed house.
 “Worship Song” basically said to the audience, “help the poor and THAT’s your worship song to God.”

 While Marc Scibilia has always been associated with Christianity, he went from wanting to be in the thick of “church life” to becoming more of a Christian outlaw, or sorts.
-Once he ditched Buffalo and moved to Nashville, getting away from his parents, he grew his hair out into a giant ‘fro and became what I’d call a “quasi-hippie.”
+Once he ditched Buffalo and moved to Nashville at the age of 18 or so, getting away from his parents, he grew his hair out into a giant ‘fro and became what I’d call a “quasi-hippie.”
 If he used to be Billy Joel-meets-church worship leader, his Nashville move helped transform him into Bob Dylan-meets-Johnny Cash.

 He met a Nashville filmmaker–Julian Smith–another amazingly talented person and they became close friends.
 Julian was to video what Marc was to music– and when these two geniuses worked together, Marc was able to make some extremely high-quality, MTV worthy music videos, and Julian had someone to focus on, to hone his craft.
 Marc and Julian and some Buffalo buddies (Scott Gypson and Vinnie DeRosa) travelled the USA in a RV playing gigs all over and documenting it all on entertaining webisodes.
 Marc wrote a song called “Hope Anthem,” which coincided with Ron Paul‘s Presidential campaign– Julian’s innovative video for the song got tons of hits on YouTube (note: it’s no longer online, perhaps because Marc seems more interested in showing people what he’s up to now versus what he did years ago) and Ron Paul’s people essentially adopted the song for the campaign, enabling Marc and his entourage to play several Ron Paul events, including one in Washington, D.C.

-Eventually Julian got married and moved to Los Angeles, where he continues to be a creative force on YouTube– his “Techno Jeep” video, on there, for example, became a viral hit (over 9 million views) and I even saw it on CNN!
+Eventually Julian got married and moved to Los Angeles, where he continues to be a creative force on YouTube– his “Techno Jeep” video, on there, for example, became a viral hit and I even saw it on CNN!

 Marc Scibilia continued to record new music, making an oustanding opus of an album called “Fixity,” which you need to buy (but good luck finding a copy), and then a more acoustic/simple “From Brooklyn To Maine” recording where each copy was numbered, and it had a very organic, tastefully homemade quality to it, right down to the plain cardboard packaging with minimal black ink print.